-"PROMOTING COMPETENCE AND QUALITY OF SERVICE PROVISION IN THE JUDICIARY TO ENHANCE PUBLIC CONFIDENCE".
 The theme is informed by the realisation that the Judiciary has both a legal and a moral obligation to provide quality service to the recipients of that service.
-The theme speaks to the understanding that provision of service has two fundamental aspects, connected to each other by the activity of performance of a duty.
+The theme speaks to the understanding that provision of service has two fundamental aspects that are inter-connected.
 On the one hand is the servant or duty bearer who has to perform legally prescribed duties according to prescribed objective standards set, not for his or her benefit, but for the benefit of the persons entitled to receive the service.
 Not only should the duty bearer act in the performance of the duties of the public office he or she occupies according to the requirements of the procedures and acts prescribed by the applicable law, he or she must do so in a manner that instils a sense of justice and fairness in the hearts of fair-minded and reasonable members of the public.